qunitjs/qunit/docs/intro.md

 * Bower:

-  QUnit 1.x and QUnit 2.x releases were published to [Bower](https://bower.io/), and remain available there.
+  QUnit 1.x and QUnit 2.x releases were published to [Bower](https://bower.io/), and remain available there  under the `qunit` package.

-  For QUnit 3.0 and later, either download and check-in the JS and CSS file directly (e.g. using the curl command above), or install the `qunit` package from npm as a dev dependency.
+  For QUnit 3.0 and later, either download and commit the JS and CSS file directly in your project (e.g. using the curl command above), or install the `qunit` package from npm as a dev dependency.

 ---